xbapps/xbvr/README.md

 The latest version is always available on the [releases page](https://github.com/cld9x/xbvr/releases).

+App is also available in form of Docker image, which makes it possible to run in more specialized environments such as QNAP NAS - downloads at [Docker Hub](https://hub.docker.com/r/cld9x/xbvr).

 Please note that during the first run XBVR automatically installs `ffprobe` and `ffmpeg` codecs from [ffbinaries site](https://ffbinaries.com/downloads).

 ## Quick Start